Get insurance for studying abroad

 - Comfort package (incl. luggage)

-Chapka Assurances offers the Cap Student, an insurance contract with which you can go study abroad.
-This offer includes, amongst others, medical expenses and unlimited hospitalisation with no excess.
+Our partner Chapka Assurances offers the Cap Student, an affordable insurance contract designed for students studying abroad.
+This offer includes, amongst others, medical expenses and unlimited hospitalization with no excess.
 Find out more under the following link: